digiscot/digiscot-website/pages/challenge-fund.md

 ## Call 2 (Spring 2015)

 With 150 great applications received for Call 2, we are delighted to announce that the [Digital Participation Leadership Group](/about/) has made 33 direct offers of funding for digital participation projects.
-The organisations who will be receiving funding are listed below:
+The organisations who will be receiving funding are listed below, and [project pages](/projects/) will follow shortly.
+We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).

 * Stromness Community Centre
 * Leonard Cheshire